How to create workplace that keeps Millennials and all your employees happy

 Your solution: Not just a workplace, but a place of experience

 In our view, the purpose is community, as well as an environment in which people are enabled and empowered to do their best work.
-To support that, you need a workplace that offers many environments—places for people to work in many forms, whether alone, in groups, indoors, outdoors, supporting concentration at some times and collaboration at others.
+To support that, you need a workplace that offers many environments — places for people to work in many forms, whether alone, in groups, indoors, outdoors, supporting concentration at times and collaboration at others.

 Here are some ideas on how you can provide a variety of environments for your employees within the same workplace.